Rust in Peace: Background and production

 In 1988, Megadeth appeared at the Monsters of Rock festival at Donington Park in the UK, alongside Iron Maiden, Kiss, Helloween, Guns N' Roses, and David Lee Roth.
 The band performed to an audience of more than 100,000 people and was soon added to the "Monsters of Rock" European tour, but dropped out after the first show due to bassist David Ellefson's drug problems.
 Further issues within the band caused frontman and guitarist Dave Mustaine to fire drummer Chuck Behler and guitarist Jeff Young, and cancel their scheduled 1988 Australian tour.
 Nick Menza, previously Behler's drum tech, was hired as the band's new drummer.
 The search for a new guitarist was a drawn out process; Mustaine examined a number of guitarists for the job, including Dimebag Darrell of Pantera, who was initially offered the job before declining, as he requested that his brother, Pantera drummer Vinnie Paul, also be hired.
 Jeff Waters of Annihilator was also considered.
-Mustaine had asked original Megadeth guitarist Chris Poland to rejoin the band, with Poland tracking lead guitar parts on demo versions of all the songs that ended up on the studio album.
+Mustaine had asked original Megadeth guitarist Chris Poland to rejoin the band, with Poland tracking lead guitar parts on demo versions of Rust in Peace ...
+Polaris, Lucretia, Five Magics, Tornado of Souls, Take No Prisoners, Holy Wars ...
+The Punishment Due and Poison Was the Cure.
 According to Poland, he was "99 percent going to join" the band but was talked out of it by his manager.
-According to Mustaine, one of the last guitarists he had heard about, Marty Friedman, had sent him a copy of Dragon's Kiss, on which Friedman played.
-Upon listening to the record, Mustaine had Friedman come in to audition and hired him.
+According to Mustaine, one of the last guitarists he had heard about, Marty Friedman, had sent him a copy of Dragon's Kiss, Friedman's debut album.
+Upon listening to the record, Mustaine had him come in to audition and hired him.
 This would become the band's first stable line-up and, as recognized by fans, the 'classic' Megadeth lineup.